 But, database migration is a concept that is not restricted to popular web frameworks.
 In order to ease the process of database migration, there are many standalone libraries available.

 Let me tell you db migration involves a lot of effort.
 Performing database migration might seem to be a challenging task for many.
 And, it is indeed!

 The competitive world has given organizations some of the obvious reasons to adopt new technologies.
-These include speed of doing things, improvisation of overall performance, etc. Now you know what is database migration, it’s time to know reasons for performing database migration.
+These include speed of doing things, improvisation of overall performance, etc. Now you know what database migration is, it’s time to know reasons for performing database migration.
 Let’s have a look at them.

 1. To Save expenses: